$3D$-flows Generated by the Curl of a Vector Potential \& Maurer-Cartan Equations: Abstract

 \section{Abstract}

 \textit{We examine $3D$ flows $\mathbf{\dot{x}}=\mathbf{v}({\bf x})$ admitting vector identity $M\mathbf{v} = \nabla \times \mathbf{A}$ for a multiplier $M$ and a potential field $\mathbf{A}$.
 It is established that, for those systems, one can complete the vector field $\mathbf{v}$ into a basis fitting an $\mathfrak{sl}(2)$-algebra.
 Accordingly, in terms of covariant quantities, the structure equations determine a set of equations in Maurer-Cartan form.
 This realization permits one to obtain the potential field as well as to investigate the (bi-)Hamiltonian character of the system.
 The latter occurs if the system has a time-independent first integral.
-In order to exhibit the theoretical results on some concrete cases, two examples are provided, namely the Gulliot system and the Darboux-Halphen system in symmetric polynomials. \paragraph{MSC 2010:} 34A26; 17B66. \paragraph{Keywords:} $3D$-flows; Vector potential; bi-Hamiltonian Systems; Maurer-Cartan Equations. }
+In order to exhibit the theoretical results on some concrete cases, three examples are provided, namely the Gulliot system, a system with a non-integrable potential, and the Darboux-Halphen system in symmetric polynomials. \paragraph{MSC 2010:} 34A26; 17B66. \paragraph{Keywords:} $3D$-flows; Vector potential; bi-Hamiltonian Systems; Maurer-Cartan Equations. }

 \onehalfspacing